Mr-Io/c-language-solutions/docs/solutions/chapter_1.rst

     111111111111

 Notes:
-    * Any assignment in C evaluates to the value of the left hand side after after the assignment.
+    * An assignment statement in C has the type and value of the left operand after the assignment.
       For example the expression

       .. code-block:: c

         c = getchar()

-      evaluates to the return value of `getchar()`.
+      evaluates to the return value of `getchar()` and has the same type as `c`.
       And since the evaluation is done right to left this make this kind of expressions possible: